mansisampat8/mansisampat8.github.io/_posts/2025-10-09-why-every-founder-needs-real-consumer-feedback.md

 2. Real-world reactions to refine your offer
 3. Proof points to show potential investors that your concept works

-> Investors want to see that people actually want what you’re building — not just that you think it’s a good idea.
+> Investors want to see that people actually want what you’re building not just that you think it’s a good idea.

-When you provide a **Consumer Insights Report**, you’re not just telling investors your idea works — you’re showing them.
+When you provide a **Consumer Insights Report**, you’re not just telling investors your idea works; you’re showing them.
 Concrete proof from real consumers makes your pitch persuasive and reduces perceived risk.

 ---